-Pantomime, travel and rest: What comes next for Britain's EU lawmakers
+Pantomime, travel and rest: What comes next for Britain's EU lawmakers?

 “I came here to get Brexit done, she told Reuters.
 “That’s why I came and we’ve been pretty successful.”

-Her possessions in Strasbourg, she said, would fit into one cardboard box.
-She was looking forward to returning to her home in southwest England, writing, giving speeches on cruise ships and getting involved in pantomimes.
+Her possessions in Strasbourg, she said, fitted into one cardboard box.
+She was looking forward to returning to her home in southwest England, to writing, to giving speeches on cruise ships and to getting involved in pantomimes.

-The 751 members of parliament (MEPs) convene in Strasbourg four days a month and in Brussels for the remainder, an upheaval that costs millions of euros a year - something that Brexiteers such as Widecombe regularly hold up as evidence of EU waste.
+The 751 members of parliament (MEPs) convene in Strasbourg four days a month and in Brussels for the remainder, an upheaval that costs millions of euros a year - something that Brexiteers such as Widdecombe regularly hold up as evidence of EU waste.

 Fellow Brexit Party member Claire Fox said she had no regrets about saying goodbye to the French border town.
-She had only joined the European Parliament to get her country out of it.
+She had only joined the European Parliament to get her country out of the whole institution.
 Britain had stayed “longer than we should have”.

 Not long enough for Luisa Porritt, a lawmaker from the Liberal Democrats, which campaigned to stay in the European Union.